appacitive/builder-docs/server/javascript/data-store/guides.md

 });
 ```

-In this query, you provide a relation type (name) and a label of opposite side whose conenction you want to fetch and what is returned is a list of all the connections for above object.
+In this query, you provide a relation type (name) and a label of opposite side whose connection you want to fetch and what is returned is a list of all the connections for above object.

 ### Get Connection between 2 Object Ids